 If you have questions about the VLS Summer Session, please contact Courtney Collins, the Assistant Director of the Environmental Law Center, at

 Vermont Law School students (including MELP, summer-only MELP, JD/MELP, and LLM degree students) need not apply to enroll in the summer sesion, but instead will register for courses starting in mid-April by following instructions distributed by the Registrar's Office.
 Non-VLS students, including auditors, should apply to the summer session using the link provided below.

-online catalog for full registration information.
-Non-VLS students, including auditors, will receive an email after March 15, 2014 confirming setup of a personal VLS account and providing instructions on how to access this account.
+online catalog (available in January 2015) for full registration information.
+Non-VLS students, including auditors, will receive an email after March 15, 2015 confirming setup of a personal VLS account and providing instructions on how to access this account.
 Students may then register for classes starting on their assigned dates:

 VLS MELPs, MERLs, LLMs, & 2Ls: Registration opens March 31.

 Download the Summer 2015 Catalog (forthcoming)

 First Assignments and Book List

 Add/Drop Period and Refund Policy (.pdf)

 The upcoming Hot Topics lecture series will be announced in Spring of 2015.

 Throughout the summer, the summer faculty, distinguished scholars, media fellows, and others offer noon-time lectures on a wide range of current issues in environmental law.
 Vermont Bar Association Continuing Legal Education credit is available to members of the Vermont bar who attend the Hot Topics lectures.